AdnanHodzic/displaylink-debian/README.md

 # displaylink-debian

-DisplayLink driver installer for Debian GNU/Linux, Ubuntu, Elementary OS, Mint, Kali, Deepin and MX Linux.
+DisplayLink driver installer for Debian GNU/Linux, Ubuntu, Elementary OS, Mint, Kali, Deepin and more!
+[Full list of all supported Linux distributions](https://github.com/AdnanHodzic/displaylink-debian#supported-platforms-are)

 #### Problem

-[DisplayLink][] releases its drivers only for Ubuntu 14.04 LTS and 16.04 LTS, supported Linux kernel versions are 3.19 and 4.4.
+[DisplayLink][] releases its drivers only for Ubuntu 16.04 LTS and 18.04 LTS, and only supported Linux kernel versions are 4.4 and 4.15.
+Hence if you run any other kernel or Ubuntu version or any any Linux distribution DisplayLink will not work as expected.

 #### Solution

-[displaylink-debian][] allows seamless install/uninstall of the official DisplayLink drivers on Debian GNU/Linux, Ubuntu, elementary OS, and more!
+[displaylink-debian][] allows seamless installation of the official DisplayLink drivers tailored to work for most of the Debian based Linux distributions regardless of which Linux kernel version you're using.
+[Full list of all supported Linux distributions](https://github.com/AdnanHodzic/displaylink-debian#supported-platforms-are)

 #### How to run "displaylink-debian"